Species-theoretic foundations of perturbative quantum field theory: Introduction

 \subsection{Structure.}

 This paper is divided into three parts.
-In part one we develop general theory of species, in part two we focus on the theory for the Hopf algebra $\Sig$ and its primitive part $\Zie$, and in part three we specialize to pAQFT in the case of a real scalar field on Minkowski spacetime (after all the theory building, this is then straightforward).
+In part one we develop general theory of species, in part two we focus on the theory for the Hopf algebra of compositions $\Sig$ and its primitive part $\Zie$, and in part three we specialize to pAQFT for the case of a real scalar field on Minkowski spacetime.